Ayauchik/GTS_TZ_backend/README.md

     -   Authors can create, edit, delete, and submit articles.
     -   Moderators can review, approve, or reject articles.
     -   Published articles are available to all authenticated users.
--   **Admin Panel Functionality:** Admins can create and manage users of any role.
+-   **Admin Panel Functionality:** Admins can create and see all users of any role.

 ## Tech Stack & Architecture